sergejsvisockis/document-service/README.md

 Functional requirements:

-* The following service has to generate the following PDF documents:
+* The following service has to generate these PDF documents:
     * Policy
     * Claim
     * Invoice